benryves/TIWiFiModem/Telnet83Plus/readme.txt

 - fixed BEJOTY keys producing lowercase letters when in capital mode.
 - added overflow check to the receive buffer, large transfers are no longer truncated.
+- clearing the screen now moves the cursor back to the top row.
 - terminal and receive buffers are dynamically allocated, greatly reducing the size of the program.
-- clearing the screen now moves the cursor back to the top row.
+- previous session state is stored in an external appvar named TELNET.

 *** Changes since v1.4 ***
 - cleaned up the source, it's now part of this release.